kana-mycin/chrome-ext-module/README.md

 3. Enter in or copy paste some text whose anger level you'd like to analyze, and press **Enter**.
 4. Check out the rating in the pop up window. :)

+#### _Cloud To Butt_
+1. Load the text replacement extension (folder name: **cloud-to-butt**)
+2. Open a website that mentions the Cloud a lot.
+Try [wikipedia](https://en.wikipedia.org/wiki/Cloud_computing).
+3. Look in cloud-to-butt/content_script.js.
+Uncomment some of the lines in handleText to replace more things!
+4. Try writing your own regex to replace other common words or funny phrases

 ### Fundamentals
 #### _Intro to Coding in JavaScript_
 Basic ideas: